cchang91/Final-Project/README.md

 # Final-Project

 # Goal:
-To create our own dataset and train an object detection model to detect 4 classes
+To train an object detection model to detect 4 classes using both our own dataset and found data

 1. plastic bottles
 2. glass bottles